chirag249/ffddas/README.md

-# FFDDAS - Face and Feature Detection with Direct Analysis Streaming
+# Edge Detection Software

-FFDDAS is a cross-platform application that provides real-time image processing capabilities with edge detection and grayscale conversion filters.
+Edge Detection Software is a cross-platform application that provides real-time image processing capabilities with edge detection and grayscale conversion filters.
 The project features both Android mobile and web interfaces, utilizing OpenCV for computer vision tasks through a high-performance native implementation.

 ## Features Implemented